You Need an A/B Testing Learning Repository to Run Experience-Informed Experiments (Experts Say)

 Be Humble & Transparent to Build Trust

-It may seem cool to convince people that experimentation has all the answers, but that’ll be misleading.
+It may seem cool to convince people that experimentation has all the answers, but that would be misleading.
 Help your colleagues understand how it all works, what the numbers represent, and how much confidence you can place in a certain insight you’ve drawn.

 Don’t present insights as if they come with 100% certainty.
 Instead show them this is one of the best ways you can make decisions, as opposed to “gut feeling” and best practices.